skooter500/Life/README.md

 # Life
-A colourful implementation of Conway's Game of Life implemented in Processing
+A colourful implementation of Conway's Game of Life in Processing